SmarterApp/SB_BIRT/README.md

 # Captcha

-* As a hosting provider, we want to be able to ensure preventive measures are in place against DDOS attacks.
-* jQuery UI Plugin used [jQuery Real Person Captcha](http://keith-wood.name/realPerson.html)
+* In order to prevent attacks in the form of false or repeated, automated submissions, the jQuery UI Plugin [jQuery Real Person Captcha](http://keith-wood.name/realPerson.html) was integrated
 * index.html is modified to include Captcha configuration as below

 ```